jandzouana/MonsterTaleVR/readme.md

 # Monster Tale VR
 ![mtscreenunity](https://i0.wp.com/thejandz.files.wordpress.com/2017/03/1.png?w=2000&h=&crop&ssl=1 "Screenshot of project")
 ## Description
 A quick interactive Virtual Reality experience I have designed in Unity.
-Initially this project was designed for Cardboard, and then Google Daydream, but it now runs with Oculus Rift.
+Initially this project was designed for Cardboard, but it has been modified to run on Google Daydream.
 It is based on an [animation](https://www.youtube.com/watch?v=4El3XyjnP_M)
 I have created in 2015.
 ### Link to Video (WIP)
 https://www.youtube.com/watch?v=I1wzjLcL_2A